 - Before leaving your home, take the time to lock up carefully. - Take only what you need; do you really need to take your handbag or could you take your purse and some identification and put it in your pocket? - If you are an older person try to arrange for family or friends to go with you, or let someone know where you will be going and when you expect to be home. - Where possible walk in well lit areas and where other people can see you.
 Walk confidently and make eye contact with people, let them know that you have noticed their presence. - Be aware of your surroundings and avoid using personal radios, MP3 players or iPods, so you can hear who is approaching you. - Avoid shortcuts through parks or vacant land.
 If possible avoid walking on your own at night and always be observant about your surroundings.
 If it is necessary to use poorly lit streets, walk as far from doorways as possible. - Consider having a personal alarm or whistle with you but make sure you have it where you can access it quickly.
 These devices make a loud noise and may deter criminals and attract the attention of people nearby. - If you think you are being followed cross the street and go to the nearest populated place.
-Try to get the attention of people nearby, shout as loudly as possible, help, fire! - Carry your bag/wallet in a front pocket or close to your body, not behind you.
+Try to get the attention of people nearby, shout as loudly as possible, help, fire! - Learn where the Safety Houses are in your area and if you feel you are in danger, be aware that you can use them.
+Just remember the residents may not always be at home.
+Safety Houses are indicated by a yellow triangular safety house symbol located on the letterbox or the front door of a shop or business.